xem/js13k-level-editor/README.md

 It's so small, you can also include it in your entry and use it as a custom level editor for your game.

+Feel free to fork it and adapt it to your needs.

 There's also a level reader that you can use directly in your game to load built-in or custom levels.

+Join the discussion on: https://js13kgames.slack.com/messages/level-editor-share/

 ---